microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedOverview.md

 <h3 class="fabric-core-overview">Fabric Core</h3>

-Fabric Core is an [open-source](https://github.com/OfficeDev/office-ui-fabric-core) collection of CSS classes and Sass mixins that give you access to Fabric's colors, animations, fonts, icons and grid.
+Fabric Core is an [open-source](https://github.com/OfficeDev/office-ui-fabric-core) collection of CSS classes and Sass mixins that give you access to colors, animations, fonts, icons and grid.
 [Get started with Fabric Core](#fabric-core)

 <h3 class="for-designers">For Designers</h3>